Alin0ur/tycoon-gaming/README.md

-# tycoon-gaming
+# Tycoon Gaming
-Calculator for Tycoon Gaming
+Community-made Calculator for Tycoon Gaming, a FiveM server